keboola/developers-docs/extend/generic-extractor/running.md

 ## Running Locally
-If you are working on a complicated configuration, or developing a new component based on Generic Extractor, running every configuration from KBC UI may be slow and tedious.
+If you are working on a complicated configuration, or developing a new component based on Generic Extractor, running every configuration from the Keboola UI may be slow and tedious.
 You may run Generic Extractor locally, provided that you have access to [Docker](/extend/component/docker-tutorial/).
-The following is **not necessary** to run or configure Generic Extractor in KBC.
+The following is **not necessary** to run or configure Generic Extractor in Keboola.

 ### Run Built Version
 Create an empty directory somewhere and in it create a `config.json` file with a